 To get traffic of course!
 But not just any traffic.
 You want to be able to get in front of and appeal to your ideal client for your market.
 Paid ads on Google get you the prime viability areas on the users screen.
 You get to decide what your ads say and the exact call to action.

-You can use your Google ads for the purpose of driving traffic or branding you or your business.
+You can use your Google ads for the purpose of driving traffic and/or as an effort to brand you or your business.

 Advertising Using Google Search